Equipment Maintenance Fact Sheet

 - One policy that describes procedures for both in-center and HSAT is acceptable.

-- The policy should address the roles and responsibilities of sleep staff in the routine inspection.
+- The medical equipment management plan should address the roles and responsibilities of sleep staff in the routine inspection.

 - Equipment should be tested for proper function; failures categorized and analyzed for cause to prevent future failures prior to next use.